-- 3.6% of officers who pleaded or were found guilty were dismissed from the department. - 47.1% of those dismissals involved force (23.5%) and narcotics (23.5%). - 2.7% submitted for service or vested retirement from the department.
-The top three charges for forced separation were unlawful criminal conduct, false statements, and violations of department rules. - 19% of guilty officers were issued dismissal probation and forfeited penalty days.
-The top two charges for those receiving this combination of penalties were violation of department rules and DWI/alcohol-related. - Less than 3% of guilty officers received reprimands.
+- 3.8% of officers who pleaded or were found guilty were dismissed from the department. - 72.7% of those dismissals involved narcotics (36.3%), sexual misconduct (18.2%), or department rule violations (18.2%). - 6.8% submitted for service or vested retirement from the department.
+The top three charges for forced separation were department rule violations, unlawful criminal conduct, DWI/alcohol related infractions. - 28.7% of disciplinary cases closed in 2018 resulted in dismissal probation with forfeited penalty days.
+The top two charges for those receiving this combination of penalties were violation of department rules and DWI/alcohol-related. - Reprimand was used as a penalty in less than 1% of disciplinary cases closed in 2018.